salmon-charles/qooxdoo-archetype-desktop/README.md

        2. New Maven Project/Select an Archetype page:
            -   Catalog: Select All catalogs
            -   Filter: type qooxdoo
-           -   The qooxdoo-archetype-gui should appear; select it and click Next
+           -   The qooxdoo-archetype-desktop should appear; select it and click Next
        3. New Maven Project/Enter an artifact id. page:
            -   enter project definition and click Next